 The American School of Madrid has hosted two TEDxYouth@ASM events.
-This year's theme was Rethink and students played a major role in the organization as part of an after-school activity (ASA).
+The theme in 2022 was Rethink and students played a major role in the organization as part of an after-school activity (ASA).
 TEDxYouth@ASM is part of TED Talks, a global initiative about ideas worth spreading.

 Rethinking our thoughts

 Maria Gil Harris challenges us to rethink our thoughts to live happier lives.
 This talk looks at how sometimes it’s enough to take a step back and be a spectator of your own life to appreciate a given situation.
 Maria argues that even close friends with the best of intentions can’t always make us feel better about our problems, but she says we each have the power within to have a more positive outlook.